 When a Temporary Concrete Barrier is used, it shall be placed on a paved surface (temporary or permanent) and shall have a cross slope of 1:10 or flatter.
 The paved surface shall include the required deflection space behind the barrier.
 See Design Standards, Index 414 for specific requirements for the use of Type K Temporary Concrete Barrier.
-When the designer proposes temporary barrier walls, the cross-slope should be checked.
 Temporary pavement and earthwork shall be included in the plans if necessary for the proper placement of the barrier system.
 For requirements for PCB's that are used on bridges and retaining wall sections, see the Structures Design Guidelines, Section 6.7.
 When Design Standards, Index 414, Type K Temporary Concrete Barrier is used on bridges, see Design Standards, Index 415 for details on transitioning between the Type K Temporary Concrete Barrier on the bridge and other concrete barrier systems on the adjoining roadway.

-Water filled barriers should be used in accordance with the Vendor drawings on the Qualified Products List (QPL).
+Steel, water filled and proprietary concrete barriers shall be used in accordance with the Vendor drawings on the Approved Products List (APL).

-The designer should show or note the location of all temporary barrier walls in the plans.
-The plans should also include a work area access plan for those projects with median work which is shielded with barrier wall.
+The designer shall show or note the location of all temporary barrier walls in the plans.
+The plans shall also include a work area access plan for those projects with median work which is shielded with barrier wall.